Submit a Blog Post About Your Experiences

 Our selected topics will reflect the following CLEC aims:

-• Developing detailed new knowledge about disparities in community living and participation.
+- To gain detailed new information about disparities in community living and participation.

-• Identifying or developing available systems-change initiatives or other promising practices for reducing community-living and participation disparities.
+- To pursue initiatives or other promising practices that reduce community-living and participation disparities.

 Who Should Submit a Blog Post?

-The CLEC blog centers the diverse perspectives and experiences of people of color with disabilities who have sought to live independently in the community and/or who currently or previously have done so.
-We also welcome blog posts sharing the perspectives of advocates who support community living access for underserved populations
+The CLEC blog centers the diverse perspectives and experiences of people of color with disabilities who live or have lived independently in the community—or who have sought to do so, whether or not their efforts were successful.
+We also welcome blog posts sharing the perspectives of advocates who support community living access for underserved populations.

-To this end, as we launch the CLEC community blog, we will invite CLEC advisory board members along with CLEC partners and community members to submit blog posts for consideration.
+As we launch the CLEC community blog, we will invite CLEC advisory board members along with CLEC partners to submit blog posts for consideration.
+Community members with experience with community living are invited to submit blog posts as well.

 What Should I Submit?